 Use a Project Plan Template for Your Next Project

-In a 2017 PMI estimate, businesses wasted about $97 million for every $1 billion they invested due to poor project performance.
-Project performance always suffer without careful planning, yet project professionals still rush the project planning step.
-Reasons may be due to unrealistic expectations from sponsors or lack of understanding or patience by the project manager.
-In project management, failure to plan is certainly planning to fail.
+Project performance suffers without careful planning, yet so many project professionals still rush the project planning step.
+Unrealistic expectations from sponsors, or a lack of understanding or patience from the project manager — the reasons are as numerous as they are bad.
+But the high cost of poor project performance is well documented.
+Failure to plan is certainly planning to fail.
 Project planning takes time and effort, but one way to expedite this crucial process is with the help of a project plan template.

 Starting from scratch is unnecessary.
-Copying from a similar project can be a shortcut, but a project plan template takes into consideration lessons learned from previous projects, any updates in standards and conventions, project feedback, improvements, or modifications from the most recent projects across the organization.
-All these minimizes the chances that the project team needs to make changes later on.
+Copying from a similar project can be a shortcut, but a project plan template also takes into consideration lessons learned from previous projects, any updates in standards and conventions, project feedback, improvements, or modifications from the most recent projects across the organization.
+All these minimize the chances that the project team needs to make big changes later on.

-A template can serve as a checklist so that the project team misses nothing.
-It helps a project professional at any level or experience have a comprehensive if not complete project plan.
+A template can serve as a checklist so the team misses nothing.
+It helps a project professional at any level of experience to have the most comprehensive project plan possible.
 Also, every project manager gets an opportunity to discover and contribute to a version of the project plan template that others can benefit from.

 - Feasibility study to identify the problem to solve

-- Scope statement to identify and list the deliverables, work packages, and high-level activities
+- Project scope statement to identify and list the project deliverables, work packages, and high-level activities

 - Business case to compare costs against benefits

-- Statement of work to detail all deliverables, activities, and the timetable to complete the scope of the project
+- Statement of work to detail all deliverables, activities, and a timeline to complete the scope of the project

-The project plan template is a tool that enables project managers to create a project plan.
+The project plan template is a tool that enables project managers to create and complete a working project plan.
 However, the template will not complete itself and requires the participation of the project manager and the team.
 Project plans differ from company to company and depends on the type, size, and complexity of a project.
-A simple project plan template will have the following basic sections and components:
+A simple project plan template will have the following basic sections and components.

-Write the scope statement of the project and identify the deliverables, work packages, and activities to consider the project a success.
-You can also include what is out of scope for clarity.
+Write the project scope statement and identify the project deliverables, work packages, and activities to consider the project a success.
+Include also what is out of scope for clarity.

-As the project progresses, it will reach several important milestones.
-Set milestones across the different phases of the project as it moves toward completion.
-Identify and list all the milestones and add a description and an estimated delivery date.
+As the project progresses, it will reach several key milestones.
+Set each milestone across the different phases of the project as the project moves toward completion.
+Identify and list all project milestones, then add a description and an estimated delivery date for each.

-Divide the project into the phases it will undergo and define these phases.
+Divide the project into phases that it will undergo.
+Define these phases.
 The phases of a project fit the lifecycle of the project.
-It can be as few as four or as many as six, depending on the nature of a product.
+It can be as few as four or as many as six, depending on the nature of the final product.
 Add a description for each phase and identify the sequence.
-Each phase will have its own set of milestones, deliverables. and activities.
+Each phase will have its own set of milestones, deliverables, and activities.

 List all the activities to complete the project.
 For every phase of the project, identify the activities needed to reach the milestones and the final deliverable that completes the project.
 Break down activities further until they become manageable tasks and sub-tasks.
 Add an estimated duration to complete the task and assign a resource responsible for the completion of that task.

 With all the collected information, it is now possible to create a Gantt chart to visualize the different phases of the project, the listed activities, the identified milestones, and the duration of each task.
-A Gantt chart can also clarify the sequence of tasks and identify dependency between tasks.
-Project management software can automatically generate Gantt charts from lists and tables.
-They can also provide more views for all project phases.
+A Gantt chart can also clarify the sequence of tasks and identify dependency between tasks for the entire project.

 Project professionals can create a simple project plan template using spreadsheets or other productivity tools as long as it captures all the needed information.

-However, as more businesses use project management to deliver initiatives, there is an increase in the variety of project plan templates and formats.
-The sample project plan can focus on one section more than others, such as timelines, or exclude other information not critical to the project.
+However, as more businesses use project management best practices to deliver initiatives, project plan template formats have also increased.
+The project plan template samples below focus on one section more than others.
+Each project plan example details one type of information, such as the timeline, priority, or deliverable, but gives only a summary of other information not critical to the project.

-Project plans still matter today whether you use traditional, agile, or hybrid project management methodology.
-Clients still want to know when the team will deliver the project.
-Sponsors still want to know how much the project will cost.
-And the project team still want to know exactly what they need to deliver and the manner of the delivery.
-Project plans provide clarifying information that provides understanding to all involved.
-Make project planning easier with a project plan template.
+Project planning is a critical stage that all teams should spend time and effort, regardless of PM methodology used.
+Clients are eager to know when the team will deliver the project.
+A key stakeholder needs data on how much the project will cost.
+And team members would want to know exactly what they need to deliver and the manner of delivery.
+Project plans provide clarifying information and understanding to all stakeholders.
+The project planning process is more organized and efficient with a project plan template.